OsnaCS/plantex/README.md

 After the compilation has finished, you can run the game by either executing the binary in `./target/release/` or just `cargo run --release --bin plantex`.

+### Play the game/controls

+You can move with `WASD` and move faster by pressing `Shift`.
+To look around, click inside the window to capture the mouse; afterwards you can use the mouse to rotate the camera.
+Click again to uncapture the mouse.

+When starting the game you are controlling a ghost that can fly around freely.
+To toggle between ghost and player press `G`.
+Pressing `Space` produces an upward motion (jumping when player, increasing altitude when ghost).
+Pressing `Ctrl` produces a downward motion.

+You can quickly exit the game with `ESC` and accelerate the time in the game by pressing `+`.

 ## Images

 ![next to a rain forest](http://i.imgur.com/MqHlejR.jpg)